MySolace/La-Sape/README.md

 # lasape

-The lasape UI toolkit is a highly-modular design system for rapid web page development.
+La Sape is Crisis Text Line's live pattern library/style guide.
+It is built on top of [Fabricator](https://github.com/fbrctr/fabricator) is a highly-modular design system for rapid web page development.
 It contains different materials that can be assembled into more complex page layouts.

 ## Getting Started

-lasape requires [node.js](http://nodejs.org).
-Make sure your have `v0.10` or higher installed before proceeding.
+Fabricator requires [node.js](http://nodejs.org), so make sure your have `v0.10` or higher installed before proceeding.

 **Start the local development environment:**